Bibeson/Bibeson.github.io/docs/_pages/home.md

   I’m a huge believer that you should never give up on your dreams and that hard work never fails.
 On this website you’ll find my milestone projects that illustrate how I’ve grown over the years.<br />

 feature_row:
   - image_path: /assets/images/ultrasonic_range_finder.jpg
     alt: ""
     title: "University Projects"
-    excerpt: >
-      As an **Engineering Physics graduate**, I hope to show you my extensive experience in **software, electrical and mechanical** design and development.
-Here you'll find a range of projects that I'm proud of. <br /><br />
-    url: ""
-    btn_class: "btn--danger"
-    btn_label: "Coming Soon"
-  - image_path: /assets/images/ultrasonic_range_finder.jpg
-    alt: ""
-    title: "University Projects"